danibix95/zeropino/README.md

   - `fatal`
   - `panic`
   - `silent` (no log is produced using this level)
-- `DisableTimeMs [bool]` select whether the timestamp should be in seconds rather than default format of milliseconds
+- `DisableTimeMs [bool]` select whether the Unix timestamp should be in seconds rather than default format of milliseconds
 - `Writer [io.Writer]` define which writer should be used to produce the logs

-# Fiber Middleware
+## Fiber Middleware

-Zeropino provides two middleware for fiber web framework.
-These two middleware are in charge of logging incoming requestes and outgoing responses.
-It is also  possible of adopting only one of them, although it is recommended to include both to log all the values.

-Here is provided an example:
+Here is provided an example of how to use the Zeropino `RequestLogger` middleware for `fiber`:

 ```go
 package main